CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/order.md

 # Order object

-When customer decides that he added all needed products inside his basket and goes through checkout, an order is created.
-Order is a finalized [quote](copernica-docs:MarketingSuite/magento-integration/object/quote).
+When a customer decides that he added all needed products inside his basket and goes through checkout, an order is created.
+An order is a finalized [quote](copernica-docs:MarketingSuite/magento-integration/object/quote).

-## State and status

-`state` and `status` properties can sound very similar.
-And in deed they are very similar.
-They both describe current order progress. `state` is used by Magento internally. `status` is a value defined in Magento admin panel by administrator.

-Multiple `status` codes can be assigned to one `state` code.

-### State values

-`state` property can hold one of following values:

-* 'new'

-  When order was placed it's assigned with 'new' state.

-* 'pending_payment'

-  This state will show up when there is a payment being processed by outside payment gateway (like PayPal or Authorizenet).

-* 'processing'

-  This state will show up when new invoice is created for order.

-* 'complete'

-  This state describes a fully processed order.
-When order contains shippable items shipments for all items have to be create.
-Also, customer has to be invoiced.

-* 'closed'

-  This state will show up when order is successfully refunded.

-* 'canceled'

-  This state will show up when order is successfully cancelled.

-* 'holded'

-  This state will show up when order is put on hold.

-* 'payment_review'

-  This state will show up when payment is reviewed inside Magento.
+The object `order` gives you access to the properties of an order, such as the quantity, items and the customer who placed the order.

 ## Personalization properties